guillermolam/pass-cli/docs/security-audit/00-BUILD.md

 - `keyring` (enabled by default) - Enables system keyring integration for securely storing the local encryption key
 - `internal` - Enables internal testing commands (not recommended for production)
-- `no-login-restriction` - Disables login restrictions for testing
+- `no-login-restriction` - Disables login restrictions for testing.
+Currently only paid accounts are allowed to login.
+If this is disabled the client will not make the check.

 To build without default features: